balqisbtrys/Year1-Sem1/SECI1013 - Discrete Structure/Assignment 1/README.md

 # Assignment 1
-This assignment consist of chapter 1 which is set theory & logic
+This assignment consist of chapter 1 which is set theory & logic.

 ### Assignment Instruction
 This assignment must be completed in a group.
 All answers must be readable and neatly written on plain A4 paper.
 For this assignment, students are expected to: